 14. The League shall be divided into Divisions.
 All Divisions shall consist of three player teams but may include a fourth player in the doubles, who has not played in the singles; subject to ranking restrictions.
 There may also be Junior Divisions and a Schools League.
 All Junior Division players must be under eighteen years of age on 31st December during the current administrative year.

-15. The bottom two teams in the First Division shall be relegated to the Second Division and the top two teams in the Second Division shall be promoted to the First Division.
-The bottom two teams in the Second Division shall be relegated to the Third Division and the top two teams in the Third Division shall be promoted to the Second Division.
+15. The bottom two teams in the Premier Division shall be relegated to the First Division and the top two teams in the First Division shall be promoted to the Premier Division.
+The bottom two teams in the First Division shall be relegated to the Second Division and the top two teams in the Second Division shall be promoted to the First Division.

 16. In the case of a tie or ties for the championship promotion or relegation (based upon the current one point per set won), the decision shall rest on the number of matches actually won during the season.
 If a tie were still to apply, then individual games won/lost ratio would determine the final decision.